Enns (town)

 Enns ([ɛns]) is a town in the Austrian state of Upper Austria on the river Enns, which forms the border with the state of Lower Austria.

-Enns was one of the first places in Austria to receive town privileges.
-The town charter dates to 22 April 1212; the document is displayed at the local museum.
-The date is also depicted on the Town Tower, the landmark of Enns.
+Enns was one of the first places in Austria to receive town rights.
+Its charter dates to 22 April 1212; the document is displayed at the local museum.
+The date is also depicted on the municipal tower, the landmark of Enns.

 Geography

 Enns extends for 7.5 km from north to south and 8.6 km from west to east.
 Its total area is 34.3 km², of which 12.8% are covered with forest, and 64.1% are used for agriculture.